Algebraic cocompleteness and finitary functors: Introduction

 2mm

 \textbf{Related Work} This paper extends results of the paper \cite{A1} presented at the conference CALCO 2019.
-The result about the $cpo$ completion of the initial algebra and the last section on non-regular cardinals are new.
-In \cite{A1} a proof was presented that a set functor $F$ having $\mu F$ of uncountable regular cardinality has $\nu F$ of the same cardinality.
+The result about the ideal $cpo$-completion of the initial algebra and the last section on non-regular cardinals are new.
+In \cite{A1} a proof was presented that assuming GCH, a set functor $F$ having $\mu F$ of uncountable regular cardinality has $\nu F$ of the same cardinality.
 Unfortunately, the proof was not correct.
-We present in Corollary~\ref{C:fin} a different proof assuming $F$ either preserves $\omega^{\op}$-limits or is finitary.
+We present in Corollary~\ref{C:fin} a different proof assuming $F$ is precontinuous.
+2mm

+\textbf{Acknowledgement} The author is grateful to the referees for a number of very useful comments.
+And to George Janelidze, Stefan Milius, Larry Moss and Walter Tholen for valuable discussions.